[5 MIN READ]

 If you’ve been working from home for a while and are noticing lower back pain that lingers, it could be caused by your home office set-up.
 Working longer hours, not having a supportive chair and poor posture can all lead to back pain.

-“The rapidness in which people were sent home to work [in March] left little to no time to set up a proper office space,” explains Julie Larson, physical therapist at Providence.
+“The rapidness in which people were sent home to work [at the beginning of the COVID-19 pandemic] left little to no time to set up a proper office space,” explains Julie Larson, physical therapist at Providence.
 “Also, without the usual distractions of work, people find themselves sitting for 3-4 hours or more without getting up.
 That extended sitting leads to poor posture, which can ultimately lead to pain.”

 Julie shares advice on how to improve the ergonomics of your home office; increase your lower back strength; and how it all can help reduce your pain.